sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Bringing an end to the conflict between Israel and the Palestinians may help the young Arab generation to realise their aspirations.</h3 quote>
+<h3 quote align='center'>The Cut' is going to give someone the opportunity of a lifetime and help that person achieve his or her dreams.</h3 quote>

 ---